PacketFence Clustering Guide

 Sync nodes A and B

-On each of the servers you want to discard the data from, stop packetfence-mariadb, you must destroy all the data in /var/lib/mysql and start packetfence-mariadb so it resyncs its data from scratch.
+On each of the servers to discard the data from, stop packetfence-mariadb, destroy all the data in /var/lib/mysql and start packetfence-mariadb so it resyncs its data from scratch.

 systemctl stop packetfence-mariadb